MCP Configuration

 - Limit Permissions - Some servers request file system or network access

-- Secure API Keys - Keep API keys private; don’t commit config files to git
+- Secure API Keys - Keep API keys private; don’t commit

 - Monitor Logs - Watch for unexpected behavior in the Activity Log